Home » Indian Polity » Rajya Sabha

 Rajya Sabha performs a special duty as a reviewing chamber.
 Its responsibility as a Second Chamber is to ensure that hurriedly crafted legislation receives a second, deliberate review.
 If the Bills that the Rajya Sabha changed were examined, it would become clear that the Rajya Sabha had made suggestions for changes to the Bills passed by the Lok Sabha in a number of cases, and those recommendations had eventually been implemented.

 In order to provide the federal divisions representation, a federal constitution must be bicameral.
-While there are frequently checks and balances between the executive branch, legislative branch, and judicial branch, the Council of States acts as a safety valve inside the legislative itself to reduce federal tensions.
+While there are frequent checks and balances between the executive branch, legislative branch, and judicial branch, the Council of States acts as a safety valve within the legislative branch itself to reduce federal tensions.
 Rajya Sabha is thus a crucial component of the constitutional checks and balances system, along with the well-known instances of responsible management and judicial scrutiny.

 A Deliberative Body